The great British take-off

 and pastry chef , who have gotten book deals off the back of their Substacks.
 There are podcasters, like , who now treat Substack as their full-time base.
 There are literary giants, such as , , and , doing some of their most interesting and profound work on the platform.
 There are celebrity stylists, such as , making it a home for their styling tips and shopping guides.
 There are photographers, illustrators, actors, fashionistas—all using the platform in creative new ways.And it hasn’t been just individuals.
 Substacks such as Manchester’s

 , Liverpool’s , and have helped revitalize local news journalism.
-Traditional-media brands such as and are using Substack as a way to connect and interact with a whole new audience of readers; Magazine and the Byline Times’ have even made Substack a whole new revenue stream for their brands.The U.K. is now Substack’s fastest-growing global market, doubling in size in the past year.
+Traditional-media brands such as and are using Substack as a way to connect and interact with a whole new audience of readers; Magazine and the Byline Times’ have even made Substack a whole new revenue stream for their brands.The U.K. market is growing fast for Substack, doubling in size in the past year.
 There are now millions of active Substack readers in the U.K. and thousands of creatives making meaningful money from their own work.

 In this day and age, it’s easy to get cynical.
 It’s easy to listen to the naysayers and believe the narrative that creativity is in crisis, journalism is dying, the internet has made original ideas obsolete, and making a living from doing the creative work you love best is an impossibility.
 My advice is, don’t get cynical.